The Society for the Environment is the body

 to determine whether the professional body can become a MB.

 Reviews are carried out following ISO standard quality assurance

 procedures, by two reviewers appointed by the Society.
 The review includes the examination

-of documents provided in the application, as well as an interview of relevant CB staff.
+of documents provided in the application, as well as an interview of relevant MB staff.
 A report will be made to the Society's

-Council for a decision on whether to allow the professional body to become a CB.
+Council for a decision on whether to allow the professional body to become a MB.

-Constituent Bodies that wish to obtain a licence and become a Licensed Body (LB) must fill in a different application form (page 12) and attend a similar review.
+Member Bodies that wish to obtain a licence and become a Licensed Member (LM) must fill in a different application form (page 12) and attend a similar review.
 The reviewers will then report to the Society’s Registration

 Authority (RA) which will decide on whether to approve the license application, either with or without specified conditions being